PrefectHQ/prefect/docs/tutorials/storage.md

 ## Using infrastructure blocks with deployments

 To use an infrastructure block when building a deployment, the process is similar to using a storage block.
-You can specify a custom infastructure block to the `prefect deployment build` command with the `-ib` or `--infra-block` options, passing the type and name of the block in the in the format `type/name`, with `type` and `name` separated by a forward slash.
+You can specify a custom infastructure block to the `prefect deployment build` command with the `-ib` or `--infra-block` options, passing the type and name of the block in the format `type/name`, with `type` and `name` separated by a forward slash.

 - `type` is the type of storage block, such as `docker-container`, `kubernetes-job`, or `process`.
 - `name` is the name you specified when creating the block.